Instagram | Trip advisor | About Us | Contact Us | 00989381708194 |

 • One of the zoorkhaneh rituals is wudu.
 Wudu involves washing the hands, mouth, nostrils, arms, head, and feet with water and is a vital part of ritual purity in Islam.

-• Moshtomal chi is a person who massages the athletes in zoorkhaneh after exercise to relieve fatigue.
+• Moshtomal chi is a person who massages the athletes in a zoorkhaneh after exercise to relieve fatigue.

 Pahlevani and zoorkhaneh rituals